taoyouh/FtpServer/Library/README.md

 Implement `Zhaobang.FtpServer.Authenticate.IAuthenticator` to use custom authentication.
 The default one is `AnonymousAuthenticator`, which only allows anonymous logins.

-(Optional) Provide an implementation of `Zhaobang.FtpServer.Connections.IControlConnectionSslFactory` to support TLS on control connection.
+(Optional) (since version 2.1.0) Provide an implementation of `Zhaobang.FtpServer.Connections.IControlConnectionSslFactory` to support TLS on control connection.
 An implementation class `ControlConnectionSslFactory` is provided on the .NET Standard 2.1 version.

 Use the following to start your customized server:
 ```